Spencer Steer Player Props: Reds vs. Mets

 Spencer Steer At The Plate

-- Steer is batting .252 with seven doubles, a triple, four home runs and 13 walks.
+- Steer has seven doubles, a triple, four home runs and 13 walks while hitting .244.

-- Looking at the 32 games he has played this season, he's hit a home run in four of them (12.5%), and in 3% of his trips to the dish.
+- Looking at the 33 games he has played this season, he's went deep in four of them (12.1%), and in 2.9% of his trips to the plate.

-- In 10 games this season (31.3%), Steer has picked up an RBI, including two games with multiple runs batted in.
+- Steer has driven in a run in 10 games this year (30.3%), including two games with multiple runs batted in.

-- He has scored at least once 15 times this year (46.9%), including one multi-run game.
+- He has scored at least one run 15 times this season (45.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.